 Like the SanDisk Extreme Pro, this one actually has UHS-II, which you don't need with this camera, but it's still a very good, reliable option.
-They come in sizes up to 256GB, and you can sometimes find them in 2-packs.Buy at: Amazon or B&H Photo.
+It's rated for video recording speed rating of V60.
+It comes in sizes up to 256GB.

 Sony U3 UHS-I